When did Slater and Gordon issue proceedings?

 - It costs you nothing, and you will not need to pay any out-of-pocket expenses.

 However, it is not necessary to sign a legal costs agreement to register your interest and receive updated information on the progress of the investigation.
-Simply submit the form below.
+Simply submit the form below and you will receive a Notice from the Court at a later stage in the proceeding regarding the further steps required of you to register your claim.

 If you have any enquiries, please email firstname.lastname@example.org